andreea-bodea/masters-thesis/README.md

 ```
 guardrag/
+├── White_Literature.md                   # List with all the titles and links of the papers
+├── Grey_Literature.md                    # List with all the titles and link of the websites and videos
 ├── Systematic Literature Review.pdf                   # Notes for all the papers in the SLR
 ├── .env                   # Environment variables configuration
 ├── pyproject.toml         # Project dependencies and metadata